It's long overdue but now

 What is CBG’s role in the endocannabinoid system?
 CBG appears to interact with CB1 and CB2 receptors more directly and powerfully than CBD.
 According to Leafly, potential CBG effects and benefits include:

 - Glaucoma (CBG is thought to reduce intraocular pressure)

 - Huntington’s Disease (a recent study shows promising protection of neurons in mice)

 - Cancer (CBG has been shown to block receptors that cause cancer cell growth and specifically has shown promise with colorectal cancer treatment)

 - Antibacterial agent

-CBG is considered the “parent” cannabinoid.
-Not in the sense that it isn't here to be your friend but to prepare you best for life, rather in that every other cannabinoid starts out as CBG and then eventually converts into another, including THC and CBD.
+CBG is best described as the “parent” cannabinoid.
+Not in the sense that it isn't here to be your friend but to prepare you best for life, but in the sense that every other cannabinoid starts as CBG and then eventually converts into another, including THC and CBD.

-Did you manage to get Motown Philly out of your head yet?
-Apologies if you’re right back to where you started.
+Did you manage to get Motownphilly out of your head yet?
+Apologies if you’re right back to where you started in our lesson on “what is CBG?”
 CBG is considered a minor cannabinoid, but only in the sense that it is found in less than 1% of cannabis strains, whereas other cannabinoids like THC and CBD are considered major, therefore more abundant.
 CBG interacts with cannabinoid receptors (part of the ECS) located throughout your body to maintain homeostasis.
-CBG is being studied for a variety of potential therapeutic benefits and uses including: pain relief and anti-inflammatory properties, slowing the proliferation of cancer cells, antidepressant, antibacterial and more.
+CBG is being studied for a variety of potential therapeutic benefits and uses including pain relief, anti-inflammatory, antidepressant, and antibacterial properties, slowing the proliferation of cancer cells, enhanced energy, and more.